vedph/cadmus-ndp-books/README.md

 - ⭐ `FigurativePlanImplPart`:
   - `isComplete`\* (`boolean`): true if the implementation is complete with reference to the plan.
-  - `techniques` ⬆️ (`string[]`): specified only to override the corresponding techniques in the plan.
+  - `techniques` ⬆️ (`string[]` 📚 `fig-plan-techniques`): specified only to override the corresponding techniques in the plan.
 If no technique is specified, all the plan's techniques are implied.
 If any technique is specified, this implies that these techniques fully replace the plan's techniques.
-  - `items` (`FigPlanItemImpl[]`): ordered list of items (illustrations, initials, etc.).
+  - `items` (`FigPlanImplItem[]`): ordered list of items (illustrations, initials, etc.).
 Only those items which override the plan's items are specified here.
 If an item is not specified, it is assumed that the implementation is the same as in the plan:
     - `eid`\* (`string`): the ID of the corresponding figurative plan item when overriding it, or a new one if added in this instance.
     - `type` (`string` 📚 `fig-plan-types`: illustration, initial, scheme, diagram, frieze): type.
 This overrides the plan's type.
     - `citation` (`string`): this is a cross-project citation created according to some convention to link the figurative item to a textual passage.
 This overides the plan's citation.